tardisx/discord-auto-upload/README.md

 `--directory /some/path/here` - the directory that screenshots will appear in.

 You will have to quote the path on windows, or anywhere where the directory path contains spaces.
+Note that subdirectories will also be scanned.

 Other parameters are:

 `--watch xx` - specify how many seconds to wait between scanning the directory.
 The default is 10 seconds.

+`--username <username>` - an arbitrary string to show as the bot's username in the channel.

+`--help` - show command line help.

+`--version` - show the version.

 ## Limitations/bugs